JonathanBuchner/plan/christmas2023/index.md

 Link: [Men's Merino Boxer Brief](hhttps://www.smartwool.com/shop/mens-underwear/mens-merino-boxer-brief-sw016997?variationId=001)

 Merino wool underwear is amazing and not something I purchase for myself.
 I linked to a smart boxer brief pair that I liked, but I am open to other brands and types.
-I currently have 3 pairs of merino wool underwear.
+I currently have 3 pairs of merino wool underwear which is enough for all of my outdoor / running pursuits...this isn't needed, but I love um.

 ## Outdoor / Climbing / Smaller gifts